 Renowned architect Graeme North has spent his whole professional life involved in the natural homes industry and still loves to get his hands stuck into some mud.
-He discusses the benefits of natural homes with Nadene Hall.

 Words: Nadene Hall

-Natural homes have a secret quality that people love, but even after 40 years of designing, building and living in them, architect Graeme North hasn’t cracked quite what it is.
+Natural homes have a secret quality that people love.
+But even after 40 years of designing, building and living in them, architect Graeme North hasn’t cracked quite what it is.

-“It’s intangible stuff some of it, I find it very hard to quantify or even talk about, it seems to be a sense of wellbeing by living within natural materials.
+“It’s intangible stuff some of it, I find it very hard to quantify or even talk about.
+It seems to be a sense of wellbeing by living within natural materials.
 People react very positively to the indoor environment in a natural building.
 You get a moderation of temperature, a moderation of humidity.”

 But for many people, it might seem like you have to be a hippie to like the style of a natural home.
 Graeme says there are dozens of designs which show how modern aesthetics can be created using old technology.